js3000000/head-md-oracle-of-suits/code/readme.md

 2. Installation in vscode :

-- Githubcopilot
+- Github Copilot
 - p5.vscode
 - live server
 - live preview

 ### Exercices
 Play with p5 and vscode.
-Presentation of what we could achieved after 30 minutes.
+Present what we could achieved after 30 minutes.

 ## 20251021 - week6 - day2 - Tuesday

-In this session, we’re exploring some foundational programming concepts:
+In this session, we’ve explored some foundational programming concepts:

 1. **Wiggle Movement** – Implementing basic motion behavior.
 2. **Introduction to Classes** – Learning how to define and use custom classes.